mwj8410/Dais/README.md

 An additional method is possible that involves tiling.
 If this is in use, then a tile bust know how many cells in a single direction that it will make use of.
 It, under no circumstance, can make use of a non-rectagular shape of cells.

+#### Containers
+A container is a class that wraps content in some sort of treatment.
+The most common type is a simple `.container`.

+This class is informed by the configuration list `$containerBreakpoints` which indicates which breakpints represent container width limits.

 ### Palette
 Color palettes are expressed and referenced in suce a way as to be as compatible as plausable with known UI/UX terminology.